 Credit: Long Island Children's Museum

-The Long Island Children's Museum will have extended hours all Presidents Week long, offering families the opportunity to play and learn together across 14 interactive exhibits, animal encounters, art spaces, and more.
+The Long Island Children's Museum will have an exciting lineup of exhibits, events, crafts, and activities all Presidents Week long, offering families the opportunity to play and learn together across 14 interactive exhibits, animal encounters, art spaces, and more.
 For more family-fun museums, the Cradle of Aviation Museum is just a short walk away down Museum Row.
 The Air and Space Museum takes visitors on a journey throughout over 100 years of aerospace history, and is home to over 75 air and spacecraft, a state-of-the-art planetarium dome theater, over 30 hands-on exhibits, and more!

 Looking to add some presidential history to your weekend itinerary?
 Take a trip to Sagamore Hill National Historic Site in Oyster Bay and tour the home and grounds of the 26th president Theodore Roosevelt.
 The Old Orchard Museum is open Thursday-Sunday.